The new man? exposed

 This season, it is defined differently: cargo pants and a functional jacket are worthy suit.
 One wonders about its role in this moving male world?
 We feel a willingness of the creators to distance themselves from the patriarchal model, strongly taken to party for a few months.
 A more fluid garment offers man the freedom to feel more relaxed and display his delicacy.
 It allows him to be who he wants to be and not to force him to blend into the image that is expected of him: a message that we could already feel the beginnings during the parades London fairly neutral past seasons.
 The previous extravagances and transgender experiments of Charles Jeffrey or Rottingdean Bazaar, are now found in many shows, in a softer and more subtle way.

-While Britain has just opted out of the European Union and moved alone towards its future - (Why does anyone know?) - one of the ways that she has found to express her uniqueness on the catwalks: the skirts and draperies that graze the ground are no longer the prerogative of a handful of young boys on the sidelines, but begin to interfere in the uniform male daily.
+While Britain has just opted out of the European Union and moved alone towards its future - (Why does anyone know?) - one of the ways that she found expressing her uniqueness on the catwalks: the skirts and draperies that graze the ground are no longer the prerogative of a handful of young boys on the sidelines, but begin to interfere in the uniform male daily.

 Britain is one of the best fashion designers in the world, whether they come from the East or the West, the Far East or the Middle East, as many countries where It is not uncommon for men to wear skirts or dress-like costumes because of their culture.
 It is interesting to note that, until recently, foreign students who came to study fashion in Europe or the United States, were looking for a "westernized" ideal male wardrobe: structured costumes with military influences as a starting point.
 But if we look at the collections drawn by students from the London College of Fashion who have just paraded, we note that the drapes and skirts were totally integrated in the wardrobes, not as the expression of a particularism cultural, nor by wanting to blur the genres, but rather as an intrinsic part of the global cloakroom of modern man.
 It is a turn at once interesting and subtle and one can hope that it acts of a magic mirror effect.